Yezz123-Archive/Apollo/README.md

 $ docker build
 ```

-- list all the docker images and you can also see the image `nectus:latest` in the list.
+- list all the docker images and you can also see the image `apollo:latest` in the list.

 ```sh
 $ docker images